himurry/himurry/README.md

 ## Hi there!!!
 I am Alfonso and this is my "ReadMe" ✌🏻

-I am a datanerd who loves share knowledge </br>
+- I am a data scientist who loves share knowledge </br>
-I am looking for new technologies and techniques to optimize and improve Supply Chain using Artificial Intelligence
+- I am looking for new technologies and techniques to optimize and improve human life using Artificial Intelligence

 ### Projects, lenguages, and more